5c0tt/bashisms/README.md

 I will [publish this file]("https://github.com/5c0tt/bashisms/blob/master/bashisms.md") to github every time I add something new.

+## For now, the solution is LightPaper, it is more mature, and the developer is more responsive in my personal opinion.

 ## How you can help
 I would love others to help clean up and add to it.
 The notion is to keep these as one liners, or snippets of no more than around 8 lines.
 Don't sweat it if you are 10 lines, I would rather see 10 lines than some crafty hard to understand one liner just to meet an arbitrary 8 line requirement.

     $foo = ( $bar = "ploppity" ? $p = "A" : $p = "B" ) ? "this" : "that";

-Or whatever it would be, that is unreadable, impossible, and aggravating when I see ternary code like that.
+Or whatever it would be, that is unreadable, impossible, and aggravating when I see "*ternary code*" like that.
 Nested!
 Whoa Bro!

 If you are interested in helping, just follow me, or join, or do whatever it is that you do in github to become a contributor.
-I am a first time user, so this is all knew to me.
-For example, someone could pull this README.md file down and change this part here I say *"I don't know what I am doing"* and add in instructions on how others can help.
+I am a first time *GitHub* user, so this is all new to me.

+For example, someone could pull this *README.md* file down and change this part here to say *"I don't know what I am doing"* and add in instructions on how others can help.

-It may be a good idea to separate out this file into parts, as there are some very Mac OS X specific commands in the bashisms.md file.
+It may be a good idea to separate out "bashisms.md" into parts, as there are some very Mac OS X specific commands in the "bashisms.md" file.